space-wizards/docs/src/en/space-station-14/mapping.md

 * **Valves** - Used to manually close off sections of your pipe net.
 Useful to be placed before a passive vent to space.
 * **Pumps** - Used after a passive vent to control the amount of gas pumping into a network.
 Use these after your gas storage tanks.
 * **Atmos Markers** - If you're mapping gas storage tanks, be sure to use the "Atmos Fix (gas) Marker" in the entity spawner to set the tanks to the correct gas.
 This ensures when you run the fixgridatmos command it puts the correct gas in the tanks.
+* **Air Sensor** - Used to connect logic and sensing to other devices to trigger them.
+Used specifically for Air Alarms and Fire Alarms.
+* **Air Alarm** - Used with Air Sensors in order to detect harmful atmospheric conditions on areas and feed alerts to Engineering / Atmospherics.
+Use machine linking to connect air sensors in **adjacent** rooms to the air alarm, as well as vents and scrubbers in the **current room** to the air alarm.
+Also connect the firelocks between rooms to the air alarm so that it can trigger them to block off sections.
+* **Fire Alarm** - Used to trigger firelocks in the current area.
+Use machine linking to link it directly to firelocks in it's room or section.
+* **Gas Recycler** - Converts carbon dioxide to oxygen and nitrous oxide to nitrogen when the input gas is pressurized to 3 MPa and heated to at least 300 C.
+* **Gas Condenser** - Converts gasses into reagents.
+Probably more important to chemistry or science than atmospherics.

 ### Standard Pipe Colors
 Prefer using standard pipe colors for your atmospherics layout so that players and other mappers can understand it better.
+Consider an in service ship or station won't often have vibrant colors.

-- Waste loop: #990000 (pleasing dull red)
+- Waste loop: #990000 (dull red)
-- Distro loop: #0055cc (popping subdued blue)
+- Distro loop: #0055cc (subdued blue)
 - Air: #03fcd3 (cyan)
 - Mix: #947507 (brownish)